fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 ### Code examples

-Code examples of splitting receipts can be found in our [fiskaltrust.Middleware](https://middleware-samples.docs.fiskaltrust.cloud/#86967a8f-a1fe-4262-975e-c4a155209cb3).
+Code examples of splitting receipts can be found in our [Postman collection](https://middleware-samples.docs.fiskaltrust.cloud/#86967a8f-a1fe-4262-975e-c4a155209cb3).

-## Merging receipts
+## Merging actions

 #### Use case examples